 Deferred deep linking is for new app installs, so any version of the app must be removed.

-If the device is not whitelisted, repeated installs can't be attributed.
+If the device is not registered, then deferred deep linking doesn't work, and repeated installs can't be attributed.

 - Find various conversion data response scenarios here.

 - In the AppsFlyer dashboard, go to Engagement & deep linking > OneLink Custom Links.

 - Hover over the Actions icon of the link you want to test and click Get URL.

 - Send the short or long URL to your phone.
 You can either: